Rajas2323/octopus/README.md

 git clone https://github.com/Rajas2323/octopus
 ```

-The octopusgenerator.py script will only work on windows currently
+The octopus tool (listener.py + octopusgenerator.py) will only work on windows currently
 because nuikta which is an exe generator tool for python was
-giving errors when I tested it on linix.
-I may fix this issue
+giving errors when I tested it on linux.
+And ngrok port forwarding will also not work
-later
+on linux, the reason is still unknown to me but I will try to find a solution for this

 # Usage/Examples

 ## Localhost Usage Example